 Pirates of the Caribbean

 This is one the ENTIRE family loves.
 And did you know there's a hidden Mickey inside?
 In the room with the big pirate ship and the scary captain shouting at the village, if you look at the reflection of his hat on the sail behind him it creates the reflection of a Mickey head.
 Which I think is a totally cool Disneyland secret!
 It's another amazing escape from the sun and even feels a little misty.
-My girls both get scared easily but aren't afraid of this ride, so it's the perfect Disneyland ride for the whole family!
+Both Ani and Lyla get scared easily but aren't afraid of this ride, so it's the perfect Disneyland ride for the whole family!

 If you and your people are heading over to California Adventure at all through the day, this is one of our CAN'T MISS stops.
 It's always so easy to just walk right on it and the girls never tire of all the fun animations and graphics.
 Plus, who hasn't wished at least once in their life that they could be a mermaid?

 You guys, I have ridden both of these rides several times and I try to love them but I just don't!
 Haha, sorry!!
 Don't hate me.
 They're just not my favorite, BUT a lot of people absolutely love them.
 What I do know is that a fastpass is going to be your family's best friend when it comes to getting on one of these rides.
 Try getting them as early in the day as possible because sometimes they run out!

 Chances are, part of your group will want to go on the new Tower of Terror and that part doesn't include your toddlers!
 Instead of sitting outside on a bench trying to entertain them with a churro (not that there is annyyything wrong with a churro break or two of five!), skip on over to Monster's Inc. It's perfect for even the littlest littles in your gang, and another major score for skipping out of the sun for a bit since the line is inside with AC.

 And, if you have the stomach for it…the Teacups!